haera/HACS408E/site/content/syllabus.md

 For this course, some of your assignments will be collected via Turnitin on our course ELMS page.
 I have chosen to use this tool because it can help you improve your scholarly writing and help me verify the integrity of student work.
 For information about Turnitin, how it works, and the feedback reports you may have access to, visit [Turnitin Originality Checker for Students](https://umd.service-now.com/itsc?id=kb\_article\&sys\_id=c0116d8f0f7ef2007f232ca8b1050e63)

 The University's Code of Academic Integrity is designed to ensure that the principles of academic honesty and integrity are upheld.
 In accordance with this code, the University of Maryland does not tolerate academic dishonesty.
 Please ensure that you fully understand this code and its implications because all acts of academic dishonesty will be dealt with in accordance with the provisions of this code.
 All students are expected to adhere to this Code.
 It is your responsibility to read it and know what it says, so you can start your professional life on the right path. **As future professionals, your commitment to high ethical standards and honesty begins with your time at the University of Maryland.**

 It is important to note that course assistance websites, such as CourseHero, or AI-generated content are not permitted sources unless the instructor explicitly gives permission.
 Material taken or copied from these sites can be deemed unauthorized material and a violation of academic integrity.
 These sites offer information that might be inaccurate or biased and most importantly, relying on restricted sources will hamper your learning process, particularly the critical thinking steps necessary for college-level assignments.

 Additionally, students may naturally choose to use online forums for course-wide discussions (e.g., Group lists or chats) to discuss concepts in the course.
 However, collaboration on graded assignments is strictly prohibited unless otherwise stated.
 Examples of prohibited collaboration include: asking classmates for answers on quizzes or exams, asking for access codes to clicker polls, etc. Please visit the [**Office of Undergraduate Studies’ full list of campus-wide policies**](http://www.ugst.umd.edu/courserelatedpolicies.html) and reach out if you have questions.

-Finally, on each exam or assignment you must write out and sign the following pledge:  ***"I pledge on my honor that I have not given or received any unauthorized assistance on this exam/assignment."***  If you ever feel pressured to comply with someone else’s academic integrity violation, please reach out to me straight away.
-Also, ***if you are ever unclear*** about acceptable levels of collaboration, ***please ask***\!
-To help you avoid unintentional violations, ***the following table*** lists levels of collaboration that are acceptable for each graded exercise.
-Each assignment will contain more specific information regarding acceptable levels of collaboration.

 |  | ![][image1] | ![][image2] | ![][image3] | ![][image4] | ![][image5] | ![][image6] |
 | :---- | ----- | ----- | ----- | ----- | ----- | ----- |